 God loved mankind, so He sent His prophets to tell them that He would send a Savior, the Messiah, or "Anointed One."
 The Messiah arrived in the form of a baby, and His name was Jesus.

 Jesus had been given an assignment by God to save the world from their sins, and He had obeyed.

 Historical records abound attesting to the life of Jesus.
-Many consider Him to be one of the most proven historical figures.
+His life and death on earth are considered to be the most proven of all historical figures.